KronicDeth/intellij-elixir/CONTRIBUTING.md

 **NOTE:** Tests that need an Elixir SDK fail rather than skip when it is missing, so run them through Gradle.
 Running one from the IDE's JUnit runner works only if you supply the environment variables listed above yourself.

-**NOTE:** If you're having trouble running the plugin against Intellij IDEA 14.1 on Mac, see this [comment](https://github.com/KronicDeth/intellij-elixir/pull/504#issuecomment-284275036).

 ### Windows Development Setup